joannamiave/flowershop/readme.md

 - What are key components
 - What technology used and how it is used

+  - It is a flowershop website, Te Amo flowershop sells different type of flowers like Tulips, lily, rose etc.
+  - It shows a better and different design for Te Amo flowershop website.
+  -

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->